aeternity/protocol/epoch/api/README.md

     * It is defined in the rest of this document;
     * It is **not** meant to be exposed on the Internet;
     * Its TCP port is configurable.
-  * External Channels WebSocket endpoint.
+  * Internal Channels WebSocket endpoint.
     * It is defined in the rest of this document;
-    * It is meant to be exposed on the Internet;
+    * It is not meant to be exposed on the Internet;
     * Its TCP port is configurable.
   * Range of external Channels noise endpoints.
 It consists of as many TCP endpoints as needed.